Legislative changes to CTP Green Slip Scheme had fundamental impact

 There were two major reforms to the operation of the CTP greenslip scheme as a consequence of the amendments to the legislation.

-1. For accidents occurring from 1 July 2009, the bulk billing arrangements under section 54 of the Act were expanded to include the cost of treatment for at fault drivers, so that hospital treatment, transport by ambulance and other treatments for at fault drivers was funded by the CTP greenslip scheme.
+- For accidents occurring from 1 July 2009, the bulk billing arrangements under section 54 of the Act had been expanded to include the cost of treatment for at fault drivers, so that hospital treatment, transport by ambulance and other treatments for at fault drivers was funded by the CTP greenslip scheme.

-2. For accidents occurring from 1 April 2010 the right to claim using an Accident Notification Form under Part 3.2 of the Act was expanded to include at fault drivers.
-Subject to the provisions, at fault drivers were entitled to claim up to $5,000 for treatment expenses and for lost earnings by lodging an ANF.
+- For accidents occurring from 1 April 2010, the right to claim using an Accident Notification Form under Part 3.2 of the Act had been expanded to include at fault drivers.
+Subject to the provisions, at fault drivers would be entitled to claim up to $5,000 for treatment expenses and for lost earnings by lodging an ANF.
 Also from that date, no person would be entitled to claim by lodging an ANF if their injury was the result of a serious offence committed by them.

 In summary, for accidents which occurred from 1 July 2009, the cost of treating at fault drivers in the public hospital system was funded by the CTP greenslip scheme, rather than being a cost on the public hospital system or on private health insurance.
 For accidents occurring from 1 April 2010, at fault drivers would be entitled to claim up to $5,000 through an ANF.